JAQ0B/LedCube/README.md

 ## ⚙️ Key Features

-- 4x4x4 LED cube built from scratch and driven by shift registers
+- 4x4x4 LED cube built from scratch
 - Powered by an **ESP32** with integrated Wi-Fi
 - Built-in **web interface** to control animations in real-time
 - Modular animation logic with the ability to expand